 - Blurred vision or blindness

 A person in Elkins who has suffered a TBI will have significant expenses for the foreseeable future, including medical bills, rehabilitation, counseling expenses, loss of wages, and loss of earning potential from cognitive problems and decreased ability to concentrate.

-How an Elkins Attorney Can Help
+How an Elkins Traumatic Brain Injury Lawyer Can Help

 A personal injury claim in West Virginia is governed by Article 7 of Chapter 55 of the West Virginia Code.
 Claims are generally based on negligence, and the plaintiff must show that the responsible party breached the duty of care it owed to the victim.
 They must also show that the breach caused their injuries.

 West Virginia observes the comparative negligence rule, whereby the victim cannot seek compensation for any amount they were liable in the accident.
 Furthermore, the statute of limitations on personal injury claims in the state is only two years.